Can You Put Styrofoam in the Bottom of a Planter?

 Of course, they also provide additional nutrients to your garden because they hold moisture well enough to be used as an organic fertilizer.
 But ensure that the humidity in your air doesn’t get too high or low, as this can cause them to dry out.

 Caring for your plants can be hard work, but you’ll enjoy the benefits if you do it right.
-The goal is for your soil not to drain poorly or too quickly because soil nutrients will leach out of your plants and into the drainage hole at an alarming rate, causing root-and-shoot problems.
+The goal is for your soil not to drain so poorly that it causes root rot or so quickly that soil nutrients will leach out of your plants and into the drainage hole at an alarming rate, causing root-and-shoot problems.

 The best way to prevent these problems is by using a well-draining soil mix that is safe for the plant and the environment.